-Successful transition of your business involves determining the most advantageous path to succession of the business management and ownership while considering the requirements of the business to survive.
-The maximization of its value to you consideration of tax implications of the sale, and your retirement goals are equally important.
-Ultimately, a sound succession plan will guide you through these issues.
+Successful transition of your business involves determining the most advantageous path to succession of the business management and ownership while considering the requirements of the business to survive, maximization of its value to you, and includes consideration of your tax situation, your retirement goals, and ultimately fits them together to develop a plan for the succession of the business and for your ownership of it.
+A sound succession plan will guide you through these issues.

 Business succession planning is a two-part process.
 One part is about the business; it involves a plan to develop a capable team of management and employees to provide guidance and direction for the business as leaders leave.
 This plan should consider the business’ overall strategic plan and coincide with it.
 Providing for the succession of management will add value to your business.